Unfortunately there are no grants available from either the Curtin Student Guild or Curtin University to help you pay your fees.

 It is important that you think carefully about your situation.
 If you would like to talk about your decision then you can make an appointment with a Student Assist Officer.

-Please include the following information: Your name, student number, your course of study and a description of your query.
+Please include your name, student number, your course of study and a description of your query.

 Phone: (08) 9266 2900